7 Best Letter Writing Apps For Writers 2023

 • No collaboration features

-Price: A free version available; the premium version is $60 per year
+Price: There is a free version available.
+The premium version is $60 per year

 ProWritingAid gives helpful suggestions for improving sentence flow